airacommunity/AIRA-User-Guide/F.1. Tools Explaination.md

 - **Drag and Drop:**
    - Find the "Terminate" tool in the Tools Section of the AIRA Designer interface.
-   - Drag the "Terminate" tool onto your workflow canvas.
+   - Drag the "Terminate" tool onto your workflow designer.

 - **Connect:**
    - Connect the "Terminate" tool to the app or tool where you want to apply the termination.